temporalio/build-audiobook-go/README.md

 **_This project is part of a tutorial._** Follow along by reading the [Build Your Own Audiobooks guide](https://learn.temporal.io/tutorials/go/audiobook/) at [Temporal's learn site](https://learn.temporal.io/tutorials).

-**_Caution_**

-This tutorial is written to be run on a single system, with a single Worker, using the local file system.
+**This tutorial is written to be run on a single system, with a single Worker, using the local file system.**
-This is a tutorial project and its implementation is suited for personal and hobbyist use.
+**This is a tutorial project and its implementation is suited for personal and hobbyist use.**
-In production, you wouldn't read or write from a single database file or system.
+**In production, you wouldn't read or write from a single database file or system.**
-This approach isn't durable so you wouldn't develop durable software with them.
+**This approach isn't durable so you wouldn't develop durable software with them.**

-Durable execution refers to maintaining state and progress even in the face of failures, crashes, or server outages.
+**Durable execution refers to maintaining state and progress even in the face of failures, crashes, or server outages.**
-For durable execution, you must be able to rebuild progress state and store information somewhere more reliable.
+**For durable execution, you must be able to rebuild progress state and store information somewhere more reliable.**
-If you expand on this project, consider a API-based Cloud storage solution.
+**If you expand on this project, consider a API-based Cloud storage solution.**

 ## Prerequisites